Why Get An RV Inspection By A Certified RV Inspector?

-I will locate and identify the water heater, its brand model and capacity, verify its operation on gas and 120 Volt AC, visually inspect the burner assembly, and note the safe presence of a proper seal around the gas line.
+I will locate and identify the water heater, its brand model and capacity.
+And I’ll verify its operation on gas and 120 Volt AC, visually inspect the burner assembly.
+And of course, also note the safe presence of a proper seal around the gas line.

 Cooktop and Stove

 I will locate and identify the cooktop and stove, evaluate its condition, and confirm the burner and oven operation.

 I will locate and identify the air conditioners and measure and report the Delta T of each one.
 I will also inspect the filters, registers and coils (where accessible).